-I have always felt like I am totally overwhelmed with things to do, but I’m still not doing enough.
-This feeling is especially intense since I became a mother.
-We all have an inner voice, sometimes we call it inner critic.
+I have always felt overwhelmed with things to do, but I’m still not doing enough.
+This feeling has been incredibly intense since I became a mother.
+We all have an inner voice; sometimes, we call it inner criticism.

-But if we go under the criticism, we can often find fear.
-Fear from not being good enough, and not being loved.
-I have always had a very strong wish for improvement in my life.
+But if we go under criticism, we can often find fear.
+Fear of not being good enough and not being loved.
+I have always had a powerful wish for improvement in my life.
 But does fear help anybody improve?
-Does our inner critic help you be more loving and calmer?
+Does our inner criticism help you be more loving and calmer?
 Does it help your children feel more secure and loved?

 Our children have fears too.
-If we have got a strong inner critic and react to our kids from fear, we can’t practice empathy towards them and can’t make good parenting decision.
+If we have solid inner criticism and react to our kids from fear, we can’t practice empathy towards them and make good parenting decisions.

-When we got overwhelmed with our never-ending to-do lists, we can’t find any time for self-care.
-In this case our minds and bodies are drained of energy and inner critic can arise.
-It is very important to embrace our inner critic and transform it to our inner voice which is encouraging us and become our calm leader.
+When we get overwhelmed with our never-ending to-do lists, we can’t find time for self-care.
+In this case, our minds and bodies are drained of energy, and inner criticism can arise.
+It is essential to embrace our inner criticism and transform it into our inner voice, encouraging us to become calm leaders.

-The inner critic is an internal monologue of all the things we messed up.
-This negative inner critic persuades us that we are not worthy enough to be successful.
+The inner criticism is an internal monologue of everything we messed up.
+This hostile inner criticism persuades us that we are not worthy enough to be successful.

-This negative self-talk is like a negative inner friend who tells you all the time everything is wrong with you.
-It stops you to be the best version of yourself.
+This negative self-talk is like a negative inner friend who always tells you everything is wrong with you.
+It stops you from being the best version of yourself.

-- things you were criticised in your childhood
+- things you were criticised for in your childhood

-- your unreasonable expectations (if you are perfectionist, that is very frequent)
+- your unreasonable expectations (if you are a perfectionist, that is very frequent)

 - the way your parents treat themselves (if your mother often judged herself for not doing enough, you might do the same thing)